 Is Quiet Mind Plus Scam?

-I cannot guarantee that Quiet Mind Plus Supplement is a scam, but looking at the ingredients and the potential benefits, I believe there is basically zero chance that this supplement provides any promised benefits.
+We cannot guarantee that Quiet Mind Plus Supplement is a scam, but looking at the ingredients and the potential benefits, we believe there is basically zero chance that this supplement provides any promised benefits.

-There are three risk factors that I worry about the most:
+There are three risk factors that we worry about the most:

 - We have little information about the company, the supplement quality, etc.